amshrbo/amshrbo/README.md

 - 🌱 I’m currently open to new opportunities **(freelancing, internships, full or part time positions)**

-- 👯 I’m looking to collaborate on [nsfw-detection](https://github.com/amshrbo/nsfw-detection)

 - 👨‍💻 All of my projects are available  [here on GitHub](https://github.com/amshrbo)

 - 💬 Ask me about **#ml #dl #linux #computer_vision #software_development**

 - 📫 reach me through email: **amshrbo@gmail.com**

-- 📄 Know about my experiences [through out my linked in profile.](https://www.linkedin.com/in/amshrbo)
+- 📄 Know about my experiences [through out my LinkedIn profile.](https://www.linkedin.com/in/amshrbo)

 - 🤝 I’m looking for someone to mentor me, **so please reach out if you wanna help.**